arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 On the other hand, the examples ease the comprehension.

 It is just unfortunate how, when it comes to translating those requirements to code via tests, we inevitably only code examples.
 It's a pity, because the application must work for all the cases, not for the specific examples only.

-We never do any effort for expressing the rules in their more general form.
+We never do any effort for expressing the rules in their more general form.<br/>
+Not that it is our fault.
 We don't because the tools provided for TDD are very much example-based.
-It's mostly a technical limitation: we just don't know how to translate "products are always sorted alphabetically" without resorting to a specific list of products.
+It's mostly a technical limitation: we just don't know how to translate `"products are always sorted alphabetically"` without resorting to a specific list of products.

-If TDD is about coding examples, Property-based testing is about coding the pure rules.
+If TDD is about coding examples, Property-based testing is about coding the pure rules.<br/>

-It provides a way to express the business functionalities abstracting from the specific examples.
-In a sense, to capture their core essence.
+PBT provides a way to express the business functionalities abstracting from the specific examples.
+In a sense, to capture their core essence.<br/>
 The selling point of PBT is: it leads you to elevate your comprehension of the domain problem by forcing you to write statements independent from specific examples.

 As a side effect, you will get an excellent tool for catching nasty bugs.